saivamsikaruturi/vamsilabs-dev-notes-main/docs/databases/sql.md

 | 5      | James   | 2          | Sara         |

 Number of rows: 6
-These examples should give you a clear understanding of how different types of joins work in SQL and the kind of results you can expect from each.

 * It's essential to carefully choose the type of join based on the specific requirements of your query and the relationship between the tables.
-While INNER JOIN and NATURAL JOIN can be convenient, they have their advantages and disadvantages, and understanding their behavior is crucial for writing efficient and accurate SQL queries
+* While INNER JOIN and NATURAL JOIN can be convenient, they have their advantages and disadvantages, and understanding their behavior is crucial for writing efficient and accurate SQL queries

 ## Join vs Union

-JOIN:
+**JOIN**:

 * The JOIN operation is used to combine rows from two or more tables based on a related column between them.
 * It is employed when you want to retrieve data from multiple tables based on a common condition or relationship.